NEWS IMPACTING FOREIGN STUDENTS IN THE U.S.

 - NAFSA: Association of International Educators, for a list of resources for education professionals to respond to the new rules and regulations.

-- International Higher Education Consulting Blog, for a list of university/college and higher education organization/association responses to the January executive order.
+- International Higher Education Consulting Blog, for a list of university/college and higher education.

 Expand / Collapse All